-Because both options allow students to tap into the instructional videos and resources within PLT4M lessons, Roxanne is free to move about the classroom for more individual connections with students, a key component of SEL education.
+Because both options allow students to tap into the instructional videos and resources within PLT4M lessons, Roxanne is free to move about the classroom to build more individual connections with students, a key component of SEL education.

 Roxanne uses a cardio example as a fun way she can build a relationship with her students.

 “In PLT4M, the different cardio options give students some choice during a workout.
 I go around and ask what option they chose and why.
 It’s small, but it’s just one example of how I am leveraging the content and building connections at the same time.”

 And while the cardio example is one small way Roxanne can go about and start conversations, she also focuses on helping students with good form and technique.

 “I want everyone to feel like they can move confidently, comfortably, and safely.
 And there is no one magic bullet, be it me, PLT4M, or anything.
 But a little bit of help from all angles can start to help kids move in the right direction.”

 For Glenwood Middle School, this is just the start.
 While PLT4M has offered a great resource and solution during Covid, she sees the potential to grow even once things go back to normal.

 “We will want to continue building everyone’s strong foundation of fitness via PLT4M.
 From there, we can grow and help the kids who do have an interest and appetite into some of the more advanced programs.
 It will just add to our diversity of units and offerings we want to continue with our middle school program.”

 And the options don’t end at fitness.
 PLT4M has lots of different programs available ranging from nutrition, personal fitness, weightlifting, written assignments, and more!